 After this year’s shooting rampage at Marjory Stoneman Douglas High School in Parkland, Florida, the gun control debate roused with new intensity.
 Connecticut was once again looked to as an exemplary model for other states.

-Yet the most compelling research comes from a widely publicized study by Johns Hopkins University that reveals an estimated 40% drop in Connecticut gun homicides over a ten year period following the 1995 enactment of the Permit to Purchase (PTP) law.
+Yet the most compelling research comes from a widely publicized study by Johns Hopkins University.
+The study reveals an estimated 40% drop in Connecticut gun homicides over a ten year period following the 1995 enactment of the Permit to Purchase (PTP) law.

 This downturn can be seen in the graph below, beginning in 1995: